Palestinian President Abbas skirts apology for Munich attack - NewsBreak

 Standing next to Scholz, Abbas explicitly used the word “Holocausts” in his reply, drawing a grimace from the German chancellor.
 Germany has long argued the term should only be used to describe the Nazis' singular crime of killing six million Jews before and during World War II.

-While Scholz had earlier rejected the Palestinian leader’s description of Israel’s treatment of Palestinians as “apartheid,” he did not immediately rebuke Abbas for using the term “Holocaust.”
+While Scholz did not publicly rebuke Abbas for using the term “Holocaust,” he earlier rejected the Palestinian leader's description of Israel's treatment of Palestinians as “apartheid."
+Scholz also said he did not believe the time had come to recognize Palestinian statehood, which Abbas repeatedly called for.

-In a statement to German daily Bild, Scholz later criticized Abbas’s choice of words, saying any downplaying of the horrors of the Holocaust was “unacceptable.”

-“The (Palestinian) leader would have gained sympathy if he had apologized for the terrorist attack on Israeli athletes at the Munich Olympics 1972,” he wrote on Twitter.
-“Accusing Israel of ‘50 Holocausts’ instead is the most disgusting speech ever heard in the German Chancellery,” he said.

-In his response, the Palestinian president also said he was committed to building trust and achieving a peaceful solution to the conflict with Israel.
+The Palestinian president did say he was committed to building trust and achieving a peaceful solution to the conflict with Israel.

 “Please come to peace,” he said.
 "Please come to security, let’s build trust between us and you.
 This is better than other kinds of talking.”